This was the worst winter in Toronto's history

 If all that snow sounds bad, it might seem less awful when compared to the coldest winter season ever recorded in Toronto, which can be traced back to 1912.

-A perishing blast of arctic weather - the worst of the last 114 years - caused the lake to freeze a metre thick near Toronto, allowing skaters to reach Rochester, if they desired.
+A perishing blast of arctic weather—the worst of the last 119 years—caused the lake to freeze a metre thick near Toronto, allowing skaters to reach Rochester, if they desired.
 There were even races between cars and iceboats on the Toronto Bay.

 No winter has delivered a freeze as long and intense as the one experienced in January and February 1912.
-For 56 days the temperature was below -10.
-To make matters worse, 143 cms of snow fell over the same period, more than we've had so far this year.
+For 56 days the temperature was below -10 C. To make matters worse, 143 cm of snow fell over the same period, more than we've had in recent memory.

 I think we have a winner.